groundhoggwp/groundhogg/README.txt

  * ADDED Contact merging!
  * ADDED Support for multilingual sites by saving the contact locale and switching to their locale when necessary.
  * ADDED When adding a contact via the admin you can opt them into GDPR requirements.
+ * ADDED CRM data reassignment when deleting users that are CRM users.
+ * ADDED Option to delete associated contact records when deleting users from the admin.
  * TWEAKED when a form is submitting via AJAX and is in an iframe, the iframe will be resized to show any messages.
  * TWEAKED all jQuery removed from the form ajax submission script.
  * TWEAKED all jQuery removed from the fullframe script.